liz-is/teaching/intro-r-lifesci/intro-r-lifesci.md

 # Introduction to R for Life Scientists

+Please view the [README](README.md) for installation and registration instructions.
+You'll need to download R, RStudio, and install a few packages before coming.

 Link to slides: *Please check back after the workshop*

-## Before coming

-View the [README](README.md) for installation instructions.
-You'll need to download R, RStudio, and install a few packages.
-The [README](README.md) will also give you some registration instructions.

 ## R basics